Neutralzz/RefQA/README.md

 optional arguments:
-    --generate_method   {1|2} The method of generating data for next training, 1 is using refined data only, 2 is merging refined data with filtered data --score_threshold   The threshold for filtering predicted answers --threshold_rate    The decay factor for the above threshold --seed              Random seed for initialization
+    --generate_method   {1|2} The method of generating data for next training, 1 is using refined data only, 2 is merging refined data with filtered data (1:1 ratio) --score_threshold   The threshold for filtering predicted answers --threshold_rate    The decay factor for the above threshold --seed              Random seed for initialization